boltex/leointeg/README.md

 - Settings for communicating either locally, via stdIn/out, and remotely over tcp, through a REST api or websockets.
 (Communication consists of simple JSON data)

-- Graphic-related settings such as light/dark theme and icon set selection

 ---

 **Enjoy!**